 The Gold Guide lays out the requirements for ARCP and appeal panel membership.
 There are three purposes for engaging an external representative in assessing trainee progress:

 - to provide an independent perspective on the conduct of the ARCP process

 - to assess whether there are any issues with the delivery of the curriculum

 - to determine whether an individual trainee’s progress is assessed consistently against the objectives described in the RCOG training matrix of educational progression and associated guidance for ARCP outcomes

-The RCOG has developed a standardised ARCP Feedback report form (Word document, 19 kb).
-SAs are required to submit their completed form to Externality administrator and the LETB/deanery as soon as possible.
-Failure to submit a form will mean that the agreed RCOG CPD points will not be awarded.
+The RCOG has developed a standardised ARCP Feedback Form.
+SAs are required to submit their completed form to Externality administrator and the deanery as soon as possible.
+Failure to submit a form will mean that the agreed RCOG CPD points may not be awarded.

 In cases of appeal panels, the deaneries may request an SA to ensure assessment of the process and the training opportunities.
 As such, these situations are trainee-identifiable and, thus, there is no RCOG report template.
 SAs are only required to provide the deanery with whatever report the deanery requires.
-If, however, there are issues of concern relating to patient or trainee safety, SAs should report directly to EPQ by an individual confidential report or letter but only after consultation with the Postgraduate Dean.
-The RCOG requests that deaneries notify EPQ to confirm the SA’s attendance after the panel has met so that the requisite CPD points are awarded.
+If, however, there are issues of concern relating to patient or trainee safety, SAs should report directly to the College by an individual confidential report or letter but only after consultation with the Postgraduate Dean.

-Process 2: LETB/deanery visits to local education providers (LEPs)
+Process 2: Deanery visits to local education providers (LEPs)

-Targeted visits will be led and undertaken by LETBs/deaneries in conjunction with College involvement and may result from concerns from a variety of sources, such as:
+Targeted visits will be led and undertaken by deaneries in conjunction with College involvement and may result from concerns from a variety of sources, such as: